 Psychological Injuries Following a Collision

 Some studies suggest that around 30 percent of victims who have experienced a serious car accident suffer from post-traumatic stress disorder, or PTSD.
 PTSD is the most common psychological injury following a car crash, symptoms of which include depression, memory loss, and drug or alcohol abuse and addiction.
 PTSD that lasts less than three months is known as acute PTSD, while people who suffer from symptoms for more than three months are diagnosed with chronic PTSD.
 Delayed PTSD may also present itself to victims up until six months after a traumatic event.
 Aside from PTSD, car accident victims may suffer other psychological injuries, such as acute anxiety disorder, severe depression, and driving phobias.
+Contact our office today to talk with a car accident attorney and learn more about how we may help.
 Signs that a victim has suffered a psychological injury following a car accident include:

 - Flashbacks or reliving the accident

 - Panic and stress when faced with reminders of the accident

 - Loss of concentration

 - Feelings of hopelessness

 The Port St. Lucie car accident lawyers at Donaldson & Weston will inform you that certain factors involved in a collision may increase the risk of psychological injuries, including if someone else died in the accident, the victim viewed the crash as life-threatening, the victim had experienced traumatic events prior to the accident, or the victim had prior psychiatric issues.
 Psychological injuries such as PTSD require diagnosis and treatment by a psychiatric professional.